-D&D Beyond is by far the most expansive option on this list: a well-supported, integrated character creator that’s likely to offer all the choice, guidance, and customisability you’ll need.
+D&D Beyond is by far the most expansive option on this list: a well-supported, integrated character creator that’s likely to offer all the choice, guidance, and customizability you’ll need.
 Part of Wizards of the Coast’s official D&D digital toolset, it’s free to use (requiring only that you create a D&D Beyond account), and includes all 5e material that can be freely accessed under the DnD Open Games License.

 From a player’s perspective, that means all classes (now including the Artificer 5e class), each with at least one subclass, all standard player races, along with a couple of extras thrown in, are available for free.

 If you want to use material from other DnD books, you’ll need a member of your D&D Beyond campaign to have purchased it through the platform, and share it with the rest of the party.
 But even if you want to take the wholly free route, D&D Beyond’s character creator is still a rosy option.

 Each step is presented intuitively, new players can use tooltips to navigate the choices, and generic game options, such as selecting a DnD level up system or encumbrance options, can be fine-tuned to keep track of your character’s progression in whatever level of detail feels right for your game.
-Rules are automatically accounted for, so you can sit back and let the computer do the number crunching.
+Rules are automatically accounted for, so you can sit back and let the computer do the hard work.

-And if you’re totally new to D&D, you can even use the Quick Build feature to whip up a competent adventurer in a flash.
+And if you’re totally new to D&D, you can even use the Quick Build feature to create a competent adventurer in a flash.
 Select a class, pick a race, and choose a name (here are some DnD name generators if you’re stuck for ideas).
 Perfect for some speedy DnD roleplay.